qmcurrents/gimic/doc/grids.rst

 field is not rotated, unless it is specified with ’magnet\_axis=i,j or k’.

-GIMIC automatically output a number of .xyz files containing dummy points to show how the grids defined actually are laid out in space.
+GIMIC automatically outputs a number of .xyz files containing dummy points to show how the grids defined actually are laid out in space.

 Basic grids